tikoehle/pytorch_conda_jupyterhub/jupyter_labhub.md

 # Up and running with JupyterHub 0.9.4 and Jupyter-LabHub
 ## JupyterHub 0.9.4
-I am running it as a single user hub.
+I am running it as a single user hub on my NVIDIA GEFORCE RTX 2080 server.

-- Installing JupyterHub in the pytorch venv
+### Installing JupyterHub in the pytorch venv

 ```
 conda activate pytorch